 When we use the term “user experience” (UX), we mean how people interact with an interface and how they feel about it.
 All too often, when we discuss websites or applications with clients, they focus on the aesthetics of their site without considering user experience from their customer’s perspectives.
 It is why so many great-looking sites fail.
 They need to consider how people actually use them in real life.

 If a user cannot find your navigation, it can be assumed that they will leave your site.
 The most important thing to remember here is to make navigation simple and easy to use.
 Consistency across all pages is also necessary for usability.
+This is where custom website development comes into play, allowing for tailored navigation that matches your brand and user needs.

 Consistent navigation is one of the most critical factors in maintaining good UX, especially in eCommerce sites with many options available on any page or screen.
 When users visit multiple pages within an eCommerce site, they should be able to easily find their way back using the same navigational elements throughout all sections of an online store’s UI.